my-com/laravel-conditional-actions/readme.md

 Lifecycle:
 * `Target` creates a `State` object;
-* `Target` gets all related active `Condition` sorted by priority and run check on each condition;
+* `Target` gets all related active `Condition` sorted by priority and run the check on each condition;
-* For succeeded `Condition`, `Condition` gets all related actions and apply it to `State`;
+* For succeeded `Condition`, `Condition` gets all related actions and apply them to the `State`;
-* `Action` return changed `State` which uses in next conditions or actions;
+* `Action` returns changed `State` which used in next conditions or actions;
 * After checking all `Condition`, `Target` gets new `State` to `applyState` method.
-You can use it state as you needed.
+You can use its state as you needed.

 ## Get started

 For example, you have a shop that sells toys.
 Your marketing runs some promotions for specific toys.
-If user buys chests in the past or today is his birthday, "Barbie doll" must have an 10% discount.
+If a user buys chests in the past or today is his birthday, "Barbie doll" should have a 10% discount.
-Promotion starts at 2019/05/01 00:00 and finishes at 2019/05/01 23:59.
+Promotion starts at 2019/05/01 at 00:00 and finishes at 2019/05/01 at 23:59.

 You should create:

 Conditions:
-* User buys toys in the past (`HasPaidToysCondition`)
+* User bought toys in the past (`HasPaidToysCondition`)
 * Today is his birthday (`TodayIsBirthdayCondition`)

 Action:
-* "Barbie doll" should have an discount (`DiscountAction`)
+* "Barbie doll" should have a 10% discount (`DiscountAction`)

 For time restrictions (Promotion starts at 2019/05/01 00:00 and finishes at 2019/05/01 23:59) you can use fields `starts_at` and `ends_at`.

-Both conditions must be succeeded.
-You can use `AllOfCondition` condition from package.
+Both conditions should be succeeded.
+You can use `AllOfCondition` condition from the package.

-Marketing can use it for promotions without change you code.
+Marketing can use it for promotions without changing your code.

 The final scheme for promotion: